 The Board has three other voting members including:

 There are also seven non-voting Board members comprising representatives from:

-A specialist business unit of Department of Industry-Lands employees, led by A/CEO Nick Milham, supports the Board and enables CCNSW to carry out its functions.
+A specialist business unit of Department of Industry-Lands employees, led by the CEO, supports the Board and enables CCNSW to carry out its functions.

 CCNSW has prepared a Strategic Plan for 2015-2020, to articulate our role and priorities to the community and industry partners.
 It describes the way we will deliver the NSW Government's commitment to ensuring community needs and that expectations for interment services are met.
 The plan also sets out a blueprint for implementing the new regulatory framework for the interment industry.

-The Community Consultation Group is also a high level committee, convened in an advisory capacity to ensure that the diverse views of communities and consumers are taken into account in policy development.
-The Community Consultation Group will provide advice from a community perspective to the CCNSW Board, on a range of matters including key objectives of the Cemeteries and Crematoria Act 2013.
+The Community and Consumer Consultative Group is also a high level committee, convened in an advisory capacity to ensure that the diverse views of communities and consumers are taken into account in policy development.
+The Community and Consumer Consultative Group will provide advice from a community perspective to the CCNSW Board, on a range of matters including key objectives of the Cemeteries and Crematoria Act 2013.
 The group is comprised of representatives of major religious and ethnic groups and includes general community members.

 Further information on these groups can be obtained via the contact details at the bottom of this page.

 The first comprehensive government register of cemeteries and crematoria in NSW has been established.
 All operational facilities in NSW provided the information, which CCNSW collate and refine to produce an extract of the register.

 Cemeteries and Crematoria NSW